-Our instruments (the 2320EXT, the Barozyme-HT48, the Barocycler® NEP3229, the HUB440 and the HUB880) use cycles of high, hydrostatic pressure to quickly and efficiently break up the cellular structures of a specimen to release proteins, nucleic acids, lipids and small molecules from the specimen into our consumable processing tubes, referred to as our PULSE® Tubes and MicroTubes.
-Our instruments have temperature control options (on-board heating or chilling via internal heating jacket or external circulating water-bath), automatic fill and dispensing valves, and an integrated micro-processor keypad or a laptop computer.
-The microprocessor or laptop computer are capable of saving specific PCT protocols, so the researcher can achieve maximum reproducibility for the preparation of nucleic acids, proteins, lipids, or small molecules from various biological samples.
+Our instruments (the 2320EXT, the Barozyme-HT48, the Barozycler® NEP3229, the HUB440 and the HUB880) use cycles of high, hydrostatic pressure to quickly and efficiently break up the cellular structures of a specimen to release proteins, nucleic acids, lipids and small molecules from the specimen into our consumable processing tubes, referred to as our PULSE® Tubes and MicroTubes.
+Our instruments have temperature control options (on-board heating or chilling via internal heating jacket or external circulating water-bath), automatic fill and dispensing valves, and an integrated keypad or touchscreen for interfacing with an onboard micro-processor or computer.
+The microprocessor, computer or laptop computer are capable of saving specific PCT protocols, so the researcher can achieve maximum reproducibility for the preparation of nucleic acids, proteins, lipids, or small molecules from various biological samples.
 Our Barocycler® instruments and our consumable products make up our PCT Sample Preparation System.

 Barocycler® 2320EXTREME - The Barocycler® 2320EXT is the flagship of the Company's Barocycler line of PCT-based instruments.
 It weighs approximately 80lbs, has a maximum pressure of 45,000 psi, and can process either up to 16 MicroTubes simultaneously or one PULSE® Tube.
-The working temperature range is $4-95^{\circ}$ C and is controlled via an on-board electric heating jacket or external circulating water bath.
+The working temperature range is $4 - 95^{\circ}$ C and is controlled via an on-board electric heating jacket or external circulating water bath.
 All tests are entered and recorded on a touch screen interface.
-Information from each test run (pressure profile, cycle number, and temperature) is recorded and can be stored on the instrument, on a USB drive, or networked into the user's lab.
+Information from each test run (pressure profile, cycle number, and temperature) is recorded and can be stored on the instrument, on a USB drive, or networked into the user's lab computer system.
 Pressure profiles can be manipulated in a number of ways, including static high pressure holds and pressure ramp programs.
-The Barocycler® 2320EXT is pneumatic, and requires an input air source of only 100psi to reach and cycle at high pressure.
+The Barocycler® 2320EXT is pneumatic, and requires an input air source of only 100psi to achieve and cycle at high pressure.